Rammina/toy-gallery/README.md

 <strong>Note: /docs_md should not be deployed to a production environment.</strong>

+## Contributing

+//TODO: Add ways for others to help improve the project.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md file](https://github.com/Rammina/toy-gallery/blob/main/LICENSE) for details.